What is cargo insurance?

-This discussion focuses on ground transportation by for-hire truckers.
+This discussion focuses on ground transportation by for-hire truckers insurance.
 Insurance for cargo being moved by truck is actually a form of liability insurance.
-When other modes of transportation are used, the cargo insurance is typically a form of inland marine or maritime coverage.
+When other modes of transportation are used, the cargo insurance is typically a form of inland marine insurance or maritime coverage.

 Do I really need cargo insurance for my California based trucking company?

 If you are moving goods that belong to someone else, you probably need cargo insurance.
 Without cargo insurance, you are liable for any losses that occur to those goods while they are in your custody.